sumit91188/ADSSpring2017/FinalProject/readme.md

 <img src ="extras/screenshots/EDA1.PNG" />

 ### Predictive power of final quote before purchase
 As seen in the plot below, the final quote a customer requests before the "purchase point" is hugely predictive of which options they will actually purchase.
 The final quote correctly predicted the purchased options 50% to 75% of the time, with that percentage steadily increasing as customers review more quotes.
-This proves that customer continues to take quotes unless and untill, he is 100% satisfied with the coverages & cost.
+This proves that customer continues to take quotes unless and until, he is 100% satisfied with the coverages & cost.
 ```
 #by shopping_pt and counting the total number of records
 # df = dfLastQuote[dfLastQuote['is_changed'] == 0]